akshit-deccan/computer-use-pipeline/README.md

 ## Implementation information
 - line 5
 `-v ./computer_use_demo:/home/computeruse/computer_use_demo`
-mounts the specified folder to the docker instance, for logging, files would be saved inside the folder itself.
+mounts the specified folder to the docker instance.